rafaljab/helloPlaywrightPy/README.md

 # Hello Playwright (Python)
 This is an example implementation of automated tests using Playwright with Python (and Pytest).

+You can also check how this can be done using Playwright with Typescript here: [hello-playwright-ts](https://github.com/rafaljab/hello-playwright-ts).

 ## Features
 * Page Object Model
 * Pytest fixtures